MEMORI

 Solution

-MEMORI is a Clinical Decision Support tool designed to help clinical teams identify and understand emerging risks in patients
+MEMORI is an AI Clinical Decision Support tool that helps detect emerging risks in patients

-*Pending regulatory approval as a Class IIb AI-as-a-Medical Device under EU:MDR
+Certified as a Class IIb Software-as-a-Medical Device (EU:MDR)

 Features